STScI-MIRI/whippot/README.md

 # WHIPPOT

-Webb's Helpful IDL-coordinate Predictor for Positions, Offsets, and Traces!
+Webb's Helpful Ideal-coordinate Predictor for Positions, Offsets, and Traces!

 Author: Jonathan Aguilar (jaguilar@stsci.edu)

-Last update: Oct 13, 2025
+Last update: Oct 21, 2025

+WHIPPOT helps users visualize how their observations will appear on JWST instruments by translating their targets' RA and Dec coordinates into the detectors' "ideal" coordinate system.
+Each JWST aperture has it's own "ideal" coordinate system that is measured in arcseconds from an origin located at that aperture's reference position.
+This is the coordinate system used in APT to provided offset x and y special requirements.
+An example use case for WHIPPOT might be to find out where a star will appear on the detector in one observation, and then command the telescope in a second observation to put a different star at that same position (for example, to serve as a PSF subtraction reference).

 ## Setup ##